SwissTierrasColombia/Asistente-LADM-COL-docs/src/cadastre/Surveying_and_Representation.rst

   define a boundary.
 Boundary is an instance of *LA_BoundaryFaceString* class and its specializations.

-    a.
-From a CSV file with the required structure
+    1. From a CSV file with the required structure

     Add a Comma Separated Values file (CSV), choosing the delimiter and fields that contain point coordinates.